Theatre of Magic: Design

+The earliest design of the game using a conceptual model left an area of the playfield open, to place an illusion created by David Copperfield if he agreed to the suggestion.

-The cabinet that contains the game is designed to have the appearance of an old magician's trunk.
+The cabinet that contains the game is designed to have the appearance of an old magician's trunk; this was suggested by Greg Freres.
+An early version of Photoshop was used to create the artwork, Nick Erlich assisted Linda Deal with the look of the cabinet.

 The prototype games had an up-post between the flippers, but this was removed before production began.

 The flippers are positioned to droop slightly more than on other games of the time to make it easier to hit the orbits.

 The most prominent feature on the table is the Magic Trunk, which can rotate to show four different sides during play.
 One side has a hole that can be shot to collect awards and start modes, and another has a magnet that can catch and hold the ball before rotating to drop it into a sinkhole beneath the playfield.
+This trunk was inspired by Houdini's magic trunk.
+The spirit ring uses a magnet to grab the ball from the left ramp, and place it on the right ramp.

 The rollovers above the bumpers at the back of the playfield are located so the player cannot see them directly, but must instead watch their reflection in a mirror on the back wall behind them.

+The voices for the game were recorded by opera singer Mike Wadsworth, and actor/comedian Cathy Schenkelberg.